abadger/stellarmagnate/docs/events.rst

 hierarchy of widgets it can be painful to pass these references around so the Urwid interface makes use of our pubmarine event dispatcher for some things.

-.. py:function:: ui.urwid.order_info(commodity: string, price: int)

-    Emitted to inform the transaction dialog what commodity and price the user is interested in.

-    :arg string commodity: Name of the commodity to buy or sell
-    :arg int price: Price of the commodity

 .. py:function:: ui.urwid.message(msg: string, severity=MsgType.info: magnate.ui.urwid.message_win.MsgType)

     Emitted to have the message window display a new message.